syncfusion-content/xamarin-docs/Xamarin/SfMaps/MapsProvider.md

 ![](Images/Marker.png)

-## Permission for the cache to be stored in application
+## Store the cache in application

-[`CanCacheTiles`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ImageryLayer~CanCacheTiles.html) property used to decide whether the tiles should be cached or not.
+The [`CanCacheTiles`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ImageryLayer~CanCacheTiles.html) property used to decide whether the tiles should be cached or not.

 {% tabs %}